jloveric/high-order-layers-torch/README.md

 ![Build Status](https://github.com/jloveric/high-order-layers-torch/actions/workflows/python-app.yml/badge.svg)

-# Functional Layers in PyTorch
+# Piecewise Polynomial and Fourier Layers in PyTorch

 This is a PyTorch implementation of my tensorflow [repository](https://github.com/jloveric/high-order-layers) and is more complete due to the flexibility of PyTorch.

 Lagrange Polynomial, Piecewise Lagrange Polynomial, Discontinuous Piecewise Lagrange Polynomial, Fourier Series, sum and product layers in PyTorch.
 The sparsity of using piecewise polynomial layers means that by adding new segments the representational power of your network increases, but the time to complete a forward step remains constant.
-Implementation includes simple fully connected layers and convolution layers using these models.
-More details to come.
+Implementation includes simple fully connected layers, convolution layers and deconvolutional layers using these models.
 This is a PyTorch implementation of this [paper](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) including extension to Fourier Series and convolutional neural networks.

+## Idea

+The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
+The n-weights describe a piecewise polynomial (or other complex function) and each of the n-weights can be updated independently.
+A Lagrange polynomial and Gauss Lobatto points are used to minimize oscillations of the polynomial.
+The same approach can be applied to any "functional" synapse, and I also have Fourier series synapses in this repo as well.
+This can be implemented as construction of a polynomial or Fourier kernel followed by a standard pytorch layer where a linear activation is used.

+## Why

+Using higher order polynomial representations might allow networks with much fewer total weights.
+In physics, higher order methods can be much more efficient.
+Spectral and discontinuous galerkin methods are examples of this.
+Note that a standard neural network with relu activations is piecewise linear.
+Here there are no bias weights and the "non-linearity" is in the synapse.

+In addition, it's well known that the dendrites are also computational units in neurons, for example [Dendritic action potentials and computation in human layer 2/3 cortical neurons](https://science.sciencemag.org/content/367/6473/83) and this is a simple way to add more computational power into the artificial neural network model.
+In addition it's been shown that a single pyramidal has the same computational capacity as a 5 to 8 layer convolutional NN, [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/abs/pii/S0896627321005018?dgcid=author)

+## A note on the unit
 The layers used here do not require additional activation functions and use a simple sum or product in place of the activation.
 Product is performed in this manner

 $$ product=-1+\prod_{i}(1 + f_{i})+(1-\alpha)\sum_{i}f_{i} $$